- How many types of popcorn are there?

 Popcorn can be incredibly healthy if made the proper way with healthy ingredients.
 The stovetop is the best way to pop popcorn at home, using oils like coconut, olive, and grapeseed.

-It’s also a good low-calorie snack too in case you’re working on losing weight and want to avoid fatty or unhealthy meals.
+It’s also a good low-calorie snack if you’re working on losing weight and want to avoid fatty or unhealthy meals.